vaporsjs/ethers.js/docs/v5/api/utils/bignumber/README.md

 To remedy this, all numbers (which can be large) are stored and manipulated as [Big Numbers](/v5/api/utils/bignumber/).

-The functions [parseEther( etherString )](/v5/api/utils/display-logic/#utils-parseEther) and [formatEther( wei )](/v5/api/utils/display-logic/#utils-formatEther) can be used to convert between string representations, which are displayed to or entered by the user and Big Number representations which can have mathematical operations handled safely.
+The functions [parseEther( vaporString )](/v5/api/utils/display-logic/#utils-parseEther) and [formatEther( wei )](/v5/api/utils/display-logic/#utils-formatEther) can be used to convert between string representations, which are displayed to or entered by the user and Big Number representations which can have mathematical operations handled safely.

 ### Why not BigNumber.js, BN.js, BigDecimal, etc?